skx/bfcc/README.md

 [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language created in 1993 by Urban Müller, and is notable for its extreme minimalism.
 It supports only a few instructions, and is practically unreadable.

-That said brainfuck, despite the name, as a good history in the programming world as being something simple and well-defined to play with.
+That said brainfuck, despite the name, has a good history in the programming world as being something simple and well-defined to play with.

+## Usage

+You can install the compiler via:

+    $ go get github.com/skx/bfcc

+Once installed execute the compiler as follows to produce the default executable at `./a.out`:

+    $ bfcc ./examples/mandelbrot.bf

+Rather than compile, then run, you can add `-run` to your invocation:

+    $ bfcc -run ./examples/bizzfuzz.bf

+Finally if you prefer you can specify an output name for the compiled result:

+    $ bfcc [-run] ./examples/bizzfuzz.bf ./bf

+**NOTE**: You need to have

 ## Rough Plan